REQUIREMENTS

 Semester project

-• Take part in the design, fabrication and mechanical/electrical characterization of the realized interfaces
+- Take part in the design, fabrication and mechanical/electrical characterization of the realized interfaces.

 Must have:

-• Motivation and interest in the application of neural interfaces in novel domains
+- Motivation and interest in the application of neural interfaces in novel domains

-• Knowledge in neuro-electrophysiology (action potentials, ion channels…)
+- Knowledge in neuro-electrophysiology (action potentials, ion channels…)

 Nice to have:

-• Knowledge of sensors, actuators for IoT applications
+- Knowledge of sensors, actuators for IoT applications

-• Knowledge of data acquisition and handling
+- Knowledge of data acquisition and data handling

-• Knowledge of CAD use
+- Knowledge of CAD use and 3D printing

 To apply: Pietro Palopoli